-History at FOG - UKS2 Year Group (Cycle) Autumn Term 1 Spring Term 1 Summer Term 1 UKS2 (Cycle A) 2024/2025 Britain at War What were the causes and consequences of World War II?
-Area of History: Cause and Consequence This project teaches children about the causes, events and consequences of the Second World War, the influence of new inventions on warfare, how life in Great Britain was affected and the legacy of the war in the post-war period.
-National Curriculum Link (see below): NCf.4 Ancient Civilisation How was life different for the Ancient Egyptians?
-Area of History: Similarity and Difference This project teaches children about the history of one of the world's first ancient civilisations: Ancient Egypt.
-Children will learn about the rise, life, achievements and eventual end of Ancient Egypt, comparing the lives of different Ancient Egyptians.
-National Curriculum Link (see below): NCg Crime and Punishment How have attitudes towards crime changed over time?
+History at FOG - UKS2 Year Group (Cycle) Autumn Spring Summer UKS2 (Cycle A) 2024/2025 Britain at War How did the Second World War change the lives of British people?
+Area of History: Cause and Consequence Pupils will learn how the outbreak of the Second World War affected people in Britain.
+They will focus on how life changed on the home front, and what the lasting impact of the war was for key groups of people.
+The unit will focus heavily on the role of propaganda in maintaining the war effort on the Home Front.
+National Curriculum Link (see below): NCf.4 Ancient Civilisation Why were the Ancient Egyptians so successful?
+Area of History: Significance This unit will introduce pupils to an overview of the Indus Valley and Ancient Sumer civilisations, before moving onto a depth study of Ancient Egypt.
+Pupils will analyse primary sources from Ancient Egypt to develop their understanding of the importance of the Nile to Ancient Egypt, and the daily lives of Ancient Egyptians.
+National Curriculum Link (see below): NCg Crime and Punishment How have attitudes towards crime and punishment changed over time?
 Area of History: Continuity and Change This unit will explore how and why attitudes to crime and punishment have changed over time, and how these changes reflect changes in societal beliefs and rulers.
-Pupils will examine primary and secondary sources in detail to consider what has changed and what has stayed the same.
+References to York's own history of crime and punishment will be threaded throughout.
 National Curriculum Link (see below): NCe.3 UKS2 (Cycle B) 2023/ 2024 Groundbreaking Greeks How "golden" was Golden Age Greece?
-Area of History: Significance This project teaches children about developments and changes during the classical period of Ancient Greece, focusing on the city state of Athens and exploring the lasting legacy and impact of Ancient Greece on society today.
+Area of History: Significance This project teaches children about developments and changes during the classical period of Ancient Greece, focusing on the city state of Athens and exploring the lasting legacy and impact of Ancient Greece in society today.
 National Curriculum Link (see below): NCh Early Islamic Civilisation Why was Baghdad a significant civilisation?
 Area of History: Significance This project will explore the significance of early Baghdad, and its role in mediaeval trade as well as the developments in science, medicine and architecture.
-Pupils will then consider the similarities and differences between Britain and Baghdad during this time period.
-National Curriculum Link (see below): NCi Journeys: the stories of migration to Britain How has migration to Britain changed over time?
-Area of History: Continuity and Change This project will explore the history of migration in Britain, including ways of travel and contemporary reception of migrants.
-Throughout this project, pupils will consider how migration has impacted York and Yorkshire, from the discovery of the Ivory Bangle lady to the mob at Clifford's Tower, to the diaspora of the Windrush generation in Yorkshire.
+Pupils will also consider the similarities and differences between Britain and Baghdad during this time period.
+National Curriculum Link (see below): NCi Civil Rights in Changing Britain How have people fought for their rights in Britain?
+Area of History: Significance This project teaches children how people throughout Britain's history have fought for their civil rights, with a strong focus on 20th century history.
+Pupils will use a wide range of sources and their well-developed disciplinary knowledge to support them in their analysing and interpreting of these sources.
 National Curriculum Link (see below): NCf2